 While Google provides accurate translations, it doesn’t give websites an easy way to translate their content.
 With Weglot, you get:

 - An easy installation process.
 You don’t need to worry about any API connections.
 You can set up Weglot with any site in just a few minutes.
 No coding or development necessary.

 - Automatic translation via machine translation.
 We use machine translation from the leading providers.
-This includes Google Translate—but it also includes DeepL, Microsoft Translate, and Yandex.
+This includes Google Translate—but it also includes DeepL, and Microsoft Translate.
 And because we have APIs set up with each provider, you don’t have to worry about managing any active connections or juggling different platforms.
 Plus, Weglot will automatically detect any new content and translate it for you.
 That means your translated sites will always be up-to-date.

 - An intuitive translation management platform.
 Once your site is translated by machine translation with Weglot, you can edit your translations from your dashboard, if desired.
 Your translation team can do this, but if you don’t have a team, you can also hire a professional translation review directly through Weglot.